4/24/2025

 Christopher

-If they would down trade, I now have a fantastic product for you.
-It's called an A2L 6 Clear, fantastic quality, a nice brand and we'll stand behind it.
-So I'm ready.
-No, but it is, it gives us a very nice tool in running the business.
-But our assumption are still mostly related to what we see in our business and the installers and they still base on a premium brand that we carry.
-We don't see any of those effects.
-Our main strategy, you know, we have the option right now, but the main strategy with bringing in our 5D label is to go after some new construction markets, some family housing and markets that we haven't played in before, because it's more a transactional brand.
-And now with the product portfolio we have there, we can go after that and make decent margin.
-So the strategy is not to play the game or whatever you said first, but we have the option if the consumer or our customer wants to.
-Super, very fine.
+good good good no but it is it gives us it gives us a very nice tool in in in in running the business but our assumptions are still mostly related to the what we see in our business and and the installers and install base on our premium brand that we carry we don't see any of those effects so our main strategy, we have the option right now, but the main strategy with bringing in our private label is to go after some new construction market, some family housing and markets that we haven't played in before because it's more a transactional brand.
+And now with the product portfolio we have there, we can go after that and make decent margins.
+So the strategy is not to play the game or whatever you said first, but we have the option if the consumer or our customer wants to Super.
+Very fair.
 Thank you very much.
 Thank you.

 speaker